 Studying German and French labor market performance over time, but also in comparison with other European countries, data on employment and unemployment rates still show problems with overall labor utilisation and a selective pattern of labor market integration to the detriment of older workers, women and low-skilled people (Table 5).
-However, with respect to employment growth and raising the employment/population ratio, France experienced significant progress with substantial job growth between 2000 and 2002 and stagnation afterwards.
-German employment virtually stagnated over the last decade with the number of jobs declining between 2002 and 2005 - a trend that has been reversed in 2006.
-This can in part be explained by higher GDP growth in France, which reached 2.2% on average over the period from 1995 to 2005 compared to 1.4% in Germany.
+However, with respect to employment growth and raising the employment/population ratio, France experienced significant progress whereas German employment virtually stagnated over the last decade.
+This can in part be explained by higher GDP growth in France which reached 2.2% on average over the period from 1995 to 2005 compared to 1.4% in Germany.
 At the same time both countries benefited from medium-term wage moderation and increases in working time flexibility.
-Real wages in the business sector only grew by 1.2% in Germany and by 2.2% in France.
-Growth in international competitiveness was most pronounced in Germany, where relative unit labor costs declined between 2000 and 2005 by 2.5%, while they increased by 9.9% in France.
-Improved competitiveness paved the way for the most recent positive employment performance in Germany.
+Real wages in the business sector grew only by 1.2% in Germany and by 2.2% in France.
+Growth in international competitiveness was most pronounced in Germany where relative unit labor costs declined between 2000 and 2005 by 2.5%, while they increased by 9.9% in France.

-Nevertheless, both countries still lag behind the three reference countries.
-Taking a closer look at details, low-skilled employment increased in France and is now slightly above the EU average, while the low-skilled only have very limited access to employment in Germany.
+Nevertheless both countries still lag behind the three reference countries.
+Taking a closer look at details, low-skilled employment increased in France and is now slightly above the EU average while the low-skilled have only very limited access to employment in Germany.
 On the other hand, however, the labor market situation of the youth is unfavourable in France, while Germany still does better despite a sharp drop in youth employment.
 Inactivity of older workers is high in both countries, and increases in employment of older workers have been weaker than in other countries.
 Hence, labor market imbalances persist as can be seen from high and even growing shares of long-term unemployment and a level of structural unemployment (NAIRU) above the EU average, although France could achieve some improvement.